cal-cs184-student/hw-webpages-sp24-RuhaoT/docs/Homework1/Task4.md

 ### Features of Barycentric Coordinates

 The Barycentric coordinates' distinctive feature makes it suitable for geometric calculations in computer graphics.
-This includes but not limited to:
+This includes but is not limited to:

 - **Interpolation**: Barycentric coordinates can be used to interpolate values smoothly varying across a triangle.
 This is useful in texture mapping, color blending, and shading.
 - **Invariance to affine transformations**: Regardless of the affine transformation applied to the triangle, the relative position of the vertices remains the same.
 As Barycentric coordinates are based on the relative position of the vertices, it could simplify calculation when affine transformations are involved.

 ## Implementation
-To determind whether a point is inside a triangle with Barycentric coordinates, whether the three weights are all positive is the only thing needed to check.
-For the points inside the triangle, its color is the weighted sum of the triangle's vertices' color, where the weights are excatly the Barycentric coordinates' weights.
-Other parts of the rasterization pocess are the same as Task 2.
+To determine whether a point is inside a triangle with Barycentric coordinates, whether the three weights are all positive is the only thing needed to check.
+For the points inside the triangle, its color is the weighted sum of the triangle's vertices' color, where the weights are exactly the Barycentric coordinates' weights.
+Other parts of the rasterization process are the same as Task 2.

 The following code shows the rasterization process with Barycentric coordinates, highlighted are the parts where Barycentric coordinates are involved: